sdaveas/cosmos-tictactoe/readme.md

 ### Making moves

 Each player can make a move in their turn.
-If a player attempts to move during their opponent's turn, the move will not be rejected.
+If a player attempts to move during their opponent's turn, the move will be rejected.

 Players move by submitting the following message:
 ```